saltstack/salt-get-started/event/reactor.md

 The `build_id` and `status` would be custom data that you insert when you trigger the event.

-### States
+### Salt States

-The `state` execution module can be used within a reactor SLS file to apply a state or to trigger a highstate.
+The `state` execution module can be used within a reactor SLS file to apply a Salt state or to trigger a highstate.
 You can also use Jinja to substitute values and perform testing and filtering:

 {% raw %}